 Use and maintain weighing devices (mechanical or electronic) at locations approved by the Engineer.
-Have the weighing devices tested, certified and sealed by a licensed service company.
+Have the weighing devices tested and certified by a licensed service company.

-Have the licensed service company test, certify and seal the weighing devices according to:

-- all applicable laws for commercial weighing and measuring devices; - the appropriate Examination Procedure Outline (EPO) prescribed by the Kansas Department of Agriculture, Division of Weights and Measures; and - the weighing devices shall be accurate to the applicable tolerances specified in the National Institute of Standards and Technology (NIST) Handbook 44 (current edition), United States Department of Commerce, Technology Administration.
+- Have the licensed service company test and certify the weighing devices according to: - all applicable laws for commercial weighing and measuring devices; - the appropriate Examination Procedure Outline (EPO) prescribed by the Kansas Department of Agriculture, Division of Weights and Measures; and - the weighing devices shall be accurate to within 0.25% throughout the range of use.

-Have the weighing devices tested, certified and sealed:
+Have the weighing devices tested and certified: